Lily Poulett-Harris: Family and legacy

+By 1919, she was back in Tasmania working at Nellie's school, teaching elocution and drama.
+This included helping people suffering from stammering.
+"Vi[olet] always helped Nell in her schools though one pupil's memory was of her often tippling on the sly and her... nephew... thought her distinctly dotty as she grew older!"

 By 1931, she was working as a governess for four young children.
 She died on 26 December 1941, at the Albuera Street address whilst Nellie died in the New Norfolk Asylum in July 1935 from arteriosclerosis.

 Lily's father, Richard, died on 23 December 1899.
-A plaque in his honour can be found in Holy Trinity Anglican Church, North Hobart.
+A plaque in his honour can be found in Holy Trinity Anglican Church, North Hobart and there is also a stained glass memorial window dedicated to him in Saint John's Launceston.
 There is also a memorial fountain in the grounds of the old campus of the University of Tasmania that is dedicated to him.
 Both Nellie and Richard were buried in the same plot as Lily, whilst Violet was cremated.

-Lily's other sister, May, also held an editorial position on a Sydney newspaper.
+Lily's mother had extensive gardens at Peppermint Bay and won multiple awards at the Woodbridge Show for flower arranging.
+She did a lot of work for the advancement of the Woodbridge community, including Empire Day celebrations.
+She also conyributed a great deal to the Holy Trinity and Woodbridge parish churches.
+She died in 1907.

 In March 2016, a new article on Lily appeared in Sydney's Daily Telegraph newspaper.
-Entitled "The Southern Stars owe a huge debt to the Tasmanian schoolteacher who became Australia’s first female cricket star", the article recounts her life and examines her enduring legacy in terms of her ongoing impact on women's cricket in Australia, noting that she has been "responsible for inspiring many other women to take up the sport."
+Entitled "The Southern Stars owe a huge debt to the Tasmanian schoolteacher who became Australia's first female cricket star", the article recounts her life and examines her enduring legacy in terms of her ongoing impact on women's cricket in Australia, noting that she has been "responsible for inspiring many other women to take up the sport."

+In 2017, The Weekly Times called her "the founding mother of women's cricket in Australia".

+In 2020, she was documented in a book about women's cricket in Tasmania written by former player Jacqui Triffitt.

+In 2021, she was inducted into the Tasmanian Women's Honour Roll.

+Also in 2021, there was a proposal to rename the Woodbridge Oval after her.

+A play about her life was performed in her hometown of Woodbridge in 2022.

+In 2023, she was the subject of a Google Doodle commemorating her 150th birthday.

+In 2025, a plaque was installed next to her grave.